jcuadrad/planetary-go/README.md

-# Super Hands
+# Planetary (Go!)

 ## Week Two

-The purpose of this week will be practicing implementing actual controlers into the scene.
+A-Frame scene based on Danger Days: The True Lives of  the Fabulous Killjoys by My Chemical Romance, using the album’s aesthetic and the free stems of the song Planetary (Go!).

+## Highlights

-I'll implement the Super Hands component to work and inereact with objects in the Oculus Rift.
+🕹 **Implement 6DoF controllers into the scene:** Super Hands component to work and inereact with objects in the Oculus Rift.

+🔫 **Create custom hand models**: Use Maya to export .OBJ models and import them has hand models in A-Frame.

+💽 **Use**